DanielHana/rpn_calculator/README.md

 \/ (division)

 ## Design Choices
-This could have easily been written in a single file, but I decided to split it up into a project for parsing/evaluation and a project for the CLI UI, the reason being if I ever decide to make a different UI I can easily just write one and then slap it onto my service project.
+This could have easily been written in a single file, but I decided to split it up into a project for parsing/evaluation and a project for the CLI UI, with the bulk of the work being handled by the service project it will be easier to connect different user interfaces.
+The service classes intentionally do not print anything to the console, instead I opted for them to return strings to be handled by the UI, making it easier to apply separate UI's and also helping decouple the project.

 I wrote this in C# running on .NET 6 due to my familiarity with the language, I was debating a SQL based implementation but I thought that might be a bit esoteric.